Oliver Russell

 Olly Russell (born 21 September 1998) is an English professional rugby league footballer who plays as a & for the Huddersfield Giants in the Super League.

 In 2019 he spent time on loan from Huddersfield at the Leigh Centurions and the Batley Bulldogs in the Championship, as well as Workington Town in League 1.

 Background

 Russell was born in Oldham, England.

 Russell played his junior amateur rugby for Oldham Saint Anne's, spending some time at Wigan St Judes.

 He is a product of the Giants Academy after a spell with Wigan's Academy.

 Career

 Huddersfield Giants

-After a spell with Wigan, he moved to Huddersfield's academy side and was an integral part of their run to the academy grand final in 2018.
+After a spell with Wigan, he moved to Huddersfield's academy side and was an integral part of their run to the academy semi final in 2018.

 In 2018 he made his Super League début for Huddersfield against the Widnes Vikings.

 On 28 May 2022, Russell played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.